SOCIAL SECURITY ENTITLEMENT REQUIREMENTS

 A dependent parent(s), age 62 or older, of a deceased worker may qualify for benefits based on the worker’s record.

-Unmarried children (including stepchildren, adopted children and, in some cases, grandchildren and children born out of wedlock) of disabled, retired, or deceased workers may qualify if they are:
+Unmarried children of disabled, retired or deceased workers may qualify if they are:

 under age 18 (or between ages 18 and 19 if a full time high school student); or